mochimodev/mochimo/docs/CONTRIBUTING.md

 **DO NOT submit questions as GitHub issues**
 Submitting a question as an issue is basically "noise" in a constructive development workspace.
 There are other, more appropriate methods of getting answers to your questions.
-If you cannot find your answer in the [Mochimo Wiki](http://www.mochiwiki.com), try our Twitter (@mochimocrypto), Reddit (r/Mochimo), or our Official Discord which is where you'll find our most active community of Developers and Beta Testers to help out if they can.
+If you cannot find your answer in the [Mochimo Wiki](http://www.mochiwiki.com), try our Twitter (@mochimocrypto), Reddit (r/Mochimo), or our Official Discord, which is where you'll find our most active community of Developers and Beta Testers to help out if they can.

 **Provide steps taken to reproduce your issue**
-This includes things like the compilation process you used, your Operating System and machine resources, Terminal output (a log file is beautiful), Pictures (pictures are so good), etc.
+This includes documenting things like the compilation process you used, your Operating System and machine resources, Terminal output (a log file is beautiful), Pictures (pictures are so good), etc.

 **If submitting a suggestion, make a note of it in the issue title**
 This helps us prioritize and assign issues appropriately.
 A simple "SUGGESTION: This is my suggestion" will do fine.